heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/april2020.md

 ---
 layout: page
-title: Python in Heliophysics Community Meeting (April 27-29, 2020 at the CfA)
+title: 2020 Spring Python in Heliophysics Community Meeting
 permalink: /meetings/april2020/
 order: 16
 ---
-### Python in Heliophysics Community Meeting

-...
+The spring 2020 meeting will be held at the [Center for Astrophysics | Harvard & Smithsonian](https://www.cfa.harvard.edu/) (CfA) in Cambridge, MA, USA.
+The meeting will begin at 9 am on Monday, April 27 and end by noon on Wednesday, April 29.
+A hackathon will follow the meeting

+### Registration

+Please [**register**](https://forms.gle/fYxWXWccyTZxnVUH9) by April 9, 2020 so that we may have an accurate head count.

+### Logistics

+### Directions

+The meeting will be held in the [Pratt conference room](https://www.google.com/maps/place/Pratt+Conference+Room/@42.3816003,-71.129812,17z/data=!3m1!4b1!4m5!3m4!1s0x89e3776c9a37dc8b:0x5c1ff50edb096c08!8m2!3d42.3816003!4d-71.1276233) at the 60 Garden St. facility of the CfA.

+Parking information will be posted shortly.

+### Lodging

+Lodging information will be posted shortly.

+### Accessibility

+Accessibility information will be posted shortly.